CovHackSoc/wiki.covhack.org/docs/covhack2019.md

 ### What do I build?

 Hackathons are a great place to learn new technology!
-So we highly recomend picking up a new language or tool you aren't familar with!
+So we highly recommend picking up a new language or tool you aren't familiar with!

 Hardware projects are awesome and you will always get mad props for doing one!